NVP International Summer School

 Summer School 2024

-We are accepting applications for the 2024 summer school.
 The 2024 Summer School, culminating the trio series, will build upon comprehensive perspectives, expanding on how the natural systems of extreme environments of the Arctic, the Himalayas and the Antarctic are coupled in vital ways.

 • Reaching out to the Third Pole: The role of climate change, geopolitics and resource availability for global sustainability